alexanderbr0wn/SoutheastCon_2026_HW/COMPETITION.md

 | Incorrect antenna LED communication to Death Star   | -20                    | -80               |
 | **Maximum Deduction**                               |                        | **-95**           |

-### Requirements
+### Tiebreakers
-- The robot must fit within a 12"x12"x12" starting area and weigh no more than 25 lbs.
-- Optional: A micro UAV can be used, but it must weigh less than 0.55 lbs.
+In the event of a tie, the team that completes the tasks faster will rank higher.
+If teams time out, the ranking is based on which team completed the most tasks.

-### Time Limits
+## Time Limits
-- Teams have up to 3 minutes to complete tasks and can end their run early by signaling a judge.
+- Teams have up to 3 minutes to complete the tasks.
+They may signal the judge when finished if done before the time limit.

+## Safety and Compliance
+- All robots must comply with safety requirements, and intentional interference with other robots or teams will result in disqualification.
+- Teams should ensure their robots do not leave the game board, and should take precautions to avoid damage to the playing arena.

-For more details, please refer to the official competition rules.
+For more details, refer to the official competition rules.